Penalized Projected Kernel Calibration for Computer Models: Discussion

 \section{Discussion}

-In this work, we prove that the projected kernel calibration is extremely easy to be trapped in a local minimum even a local maximum of the $L_2$ loss between the true process and the computer model.
-A frequentist calibration method is proposed to overcome this problem.
-Estimator of the calibration parameter given by the proposed method is proven to be consistent and semi-parametric efficient.
-Numerical examples are studied to compare the proposed methods with some existing calibration methods.
-The results show that the proposed method outperform other methods.
+In this work, we have proven that the projected kernel calibration may be easily trapped in local minima of the $L_2$ loss between the true process and the computer model (or even in local maxima).
+A frequentist calibration method has been proposed to overcome this problem.
+The estimators of the calibration parameters given by the proposed method are consistent and semi-parametrically efficient.
+Numerical examples have been studied to compare the proposed methods with some existing calibration methods, and results show that our method outperforms the others.

+{The proposed method suggests a Monte Carlo method (\ref{approx}) to approximate the $L_2$ inner products.
+However, there is no guarantee that the numerical estimator based on the Monte Carlo approximation is close enough to the theoretical estimator (\ref{ppkestimator}).
+This will require further work.

+In this work, we assume that all possible functions of interest belong to the reproducing kernel Hilbert space $\mathcal{N}_K(\Omega)$ generated by the kernel function $K$.
+We also assume that the space $\mathcal{N}_K(\Omega)$ can be embedded into the Sobolev space $H^m(\Omega)$ with $m>d/2$.
+In other words, we are mainly concerned with the reproducing kernel Hilbert spaces generated by the smooth kernel functions.
+Rough kernel functions such as those generated by the rough fractional maximal and integral operators \cite{gurbuz2017some, gurbuz2020behaviors} and the Schr{\"o}dinger operators \cite{gurbuz2018generalized, gurbuz2020generalized, gurbuz2021note}, etc. are not covered in this paper.
+The results for calibration with the rough kernel functions need further investigation. }

-\section{Technical proofs in Section \ref{sec2}}
+\section{Technical proofs in Section \ref{comparison}}